Employ a PDS Participant

 Once the employer has hired a particular candidate, our agency will:

-Provide a job coach, at no cost to the employer, to support the client (s) during work, to ensure productivity, provide extra supervision, and to assist employers in communicating with the employee (s) in situations requiring training, reviews, discipline, etc.
+Provide a job coach, at no cost to the employer, to support the participant (s) during work, to ensure productivity, provide extra supervision, and to assist employers in communicating with the employee (s) in situations requiring training, reviews, discipline, etc.

 Offer the employer and coworkers ongoing consultation and information regarding employees with disabilities